cardillan/mindcode/ROADMAP.markdown

 * [Parallel comparison](#parallel-comparison)
 * Should case expressions use strict comparison (===)?
-* Typed variables, parameters and function return values.
-  * This would allow better optimization and some special features, such as function pointers.
-  * Typed variables would have to be declared and could exist alongside untyped ones.
-  * Compiler directive could be used to require all variables to be typed.
-* Structures.
-Requires typed variables.
-All fields of a structure would be stored in separate processor variables.
-  Would allow functions providing more output values.
 * Function libraries.
 Now that inline and stackless functions are really useful, libraries might make sense.
 * Multiprocessing support - some kind of library or framework (probably) that could be used to provide high-level support for inter-processor communication using either memory cells/banks,